-We see a responsible digital citizen as someone who:
+We see a responsible digital citizen as:

-Responsible use of ICT
+Responsible use of Digital Technologies

 The School Board is aware that preparing our students to make effective use of digital technologies is an important part of their preparation for participation and contribution in society today and into the future.